danielschleindlsperger/clj-shorty/README.md

 - Move all http logic so single handler file, since it's not so much stuff
 - Move all hiccup stuff to separate template namespace
-- Check if we can move the squitch folders and files to a subdirectory
 - Build step for tailwind
 - Ring middleware
   - Security